rickeywang/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ##### Avoid:
 * West of Wstern Avenue if you are south of North Ave.
-* South of 31st (Lakefront during the day, Hyde Park/Jackson Park, IIT, uChicago, and Cellular Field are OK.
-Take Jackson Park Express to Hyde Park area).
+* South of I-55 Stevenson (Lakefront during the day, Hyde Park/Jackson Park, IIT, uChicago, and Cellular Field are OK; take Jackson Park Express to Hyde Park area).
 Despite claims that Bronzeville is gentrifying, it is still quite sketchy.
 * CTA trains south of Roosevelt or Cermak-Chinatown, __especially__ at night.
+* Note that those are just guidelines, as there are no definite boundaries between a "bad" and a "good" area.
+Use your best judgement.

 #### Housing
 * The usual websites will do.
 If you speak Chinese, check out [CSSA-IIT](http://www.cssa-iit.org/) or [Chinese of Chicago](http://bbs.chineseofchicago.com/) for housing.
 Most are near Chinatown, IIT, UIC, or Loyola.